openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 55: Integral sampling time

 Integral sampling time
-0..127 = 0..127 seconds.
-Parameter defines the time between samples.
+<p&gt0..127 = 0..127 seconds.<br /&gtParameter defines the time between samples.</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```5```.